We are a specialist Workplace Strategy consultancy offering management consulting, team coaching, change leadership and change support

 When she isn’t working, she enjoys spending time with her children and is always up for a good read with some hot chocolate.

-Transformed Teams was founded by Nina Fountain, an entrepreneur and consultant with a varied career across communication sciences, the public service and business.
-Nina’s work is driven by her motivation to take people on brave adventures that increase their success and joy.
+Transformed Teams was founded by Nina Fountain, an entrepreneur and Management Consultant with a varied career across the public service and business.
+Nina’s background is in the Applied Science of Communication.

 We fully understand the reality that achieving workplace transformation is difficult if you don’t get full commitment and alignment at the highest level.
 This is why we work mainly with executive and leadership teams.
-This is especially important during the Discovery and Design processes.
+This is especially important during discovery and design.

 Workplace Strategy is a discipline that achieves alignment between an organisation’s property solution and their organisational goals.
 Property decisions can have far-reaching impacts on an organisation’s culture, delivery model and bottom line.
 Organisations with clear future goals tend to work closely with a Workplace Strategist to ensure that their property choices align with their future direction.
 Find out more about how not all Workplace Strategists are alike.